Ruperto Santos: 2023–present: Bishop of Antipolo

 Santos presiding over a canonical coronation Mass at the Diocesan Shrine of Saint Paul of the Cross in Marikina on May 12, 2024.

 Pope Francis named Santos as the fifth Bishop of Antipolo on May 24, 2023.
 Santos then became the diocese's bishop when he was installed on July 22, 2023, succeeding Francisco Mendoza de Leon who reached the retirement age of 75 which ended his 13 years, 3 months, and 21 days tenure as Bishop of Balanga.
-It marked his return to the Ecclessiastical Province of Manila after having the overall position upon appointment to the latter on April 1, 2010 that resulted to subsequent July 8, 2010 installation into office until the said date of July 2023 at the Ecclessiastical Province of San Fernando.
+It marked his return to the Ecclessiastical Province of Manila after having the overall position upon appointment to the latter on April 1, 2010, that resulted to subsequent July 8, 2010 installation into office until the said date of July 2023 at the Ecclessiastical Province of San Fernando.
 The ceremony was led by the Papal Nuncio to the Philippines Archbishop Charles John Brown together with Jose Cardinal Advincula, Archbishop of Manila.

 He made various returns to Balanga, Bataan, for an honorary doctorate in recognition of his “distinguished service” to the community and made an honorary Doctor of Education of the Bataan Peninsula State University (BPSU) with the awarding held during the BPSU commencement exercises at the Bataan People's Center, Bataan Provincial Capitol Compound, Balanga, on October 2, 2023, 35th Founding Anniversary of Bahay Puso on June 15, 2024, Triduum Mass at Orion Church for the 50th anniversary of his previous diocese Balanga on February 15, 2025, and at the ceremony of his successor Rufino Sescon becoming fifth bishop on March 1, 2025.

 Santos solemnly declared Antipolo Cathedral on January 26, 2024.
 He first crowned the image of Our Lady of Peace and Good Voyage with Archbishop Brown where a Mass was held together with the eighty bishops of CBCP.
 Government officials were attended at the ceremony including First Lady Liza Marcos, President Bongbong Marcos' wife.
 One month after, the said Marian church received a Golden Rose from Pope Francis, the first in Asia and the Philippines, at a thanksgiving mass with Archbishop Salvatore "Rino" Fisichella, pro-prefect of the Dicastery for Evangelization.

-Following the installation of Nolly C. Buco, Auxillary Bishop of Antipolo, on January 15, 2025 to become third Bishop of Catarman, Santos became the rector of Antipolo Cathedral holding the position concurrently since then.
+Following the installation of Nolly C. Buco, Auxiliary Bishop of Antipolo, on January 15, 2025, to become third Bishop of Catarman, Santos became the administrator of Antipolo Cathedral holding the position concurrently since then.

+From 2025 to 2026, he mandated the construction of Saint John Paul II Minor Seminary Chapel.